pulamusic/dog-gallery/README.md

 * So, in addition to the API calls producing random images in the gallery, I should think of other options
   - some way to modulate and/or randomize the speed at which images change such as hover state
   - add some kind of CSS animation voodoo to the changing of images.
 Otherwise, it will probably be abrupt

+Very cool.
+The guy who created `dog-api` also has [an example on CodePen of how it works](https://codepen.io/elliottlan/pen/MNEWNx).
+I can definitely borrow from this, thank you.

+**Even better!** Here is [the same project coded with jQuery](https://codepen.io/elliottlan/pen/KOXKLG?editors=1010).
+It's a shit simple bit of code.

+---